gabesullice/decoupled-navigation-demo-app/README.md

 If you used the hostname `api.decoupled-navigation.test` for the back end, then you're done!

-If you would like to make changes you will need to be build the project.
+If you would like to make changes you will need to build the project.
 To do so, install the project's dependencies:

 ```sh
 npm install